 Please schedule expensive items—phones, cameras, bicycles, etc.—on your homeowners insurance policy.

 Questions?
 Call us: 413.458.9672.

-What is the weather like on Alps Explorer?
+What is the weather like on Alpine Explorer?

 You can expect typical summery weather with lots of sunshine, some rain, warm days, and cool nights.